Johnny Hart: Ant colony cartoons and Mastroianni poems or cartoons

+grOnk

+In January 1967, the Candian writer bpNichol edited and published the first issue of the avantgarde literary magazine grOnk, named after the prelinguistic sound uttered by dinosaurs in Hart's B.C.. grOnk ran for at least 122 issues in various series until the time of Nichol's death in 1988, with a further seven "Inadmissible Series" issues published posthumously.

 Awards

 With the release of Wizard of Id in 1964, Hart became one of only four cartoonists to have two comic strips appearing in over 1000 papers each.
 He won numerous awards for his work, including the National Cartoonists Society's Reuben award for B.C. in 1968 and Wizard of Id in 1984.